SummaryRead the full fact sheet

 Different drugs, different effects

-Drugs affect your body's central nervous system.
-They affect how you think, feel and behave.
-The three main types are depressants, hallucinogens and stimulants:
+Drugs affect the body's central nervous system.
+They affect how a person thinks, feels and behaves.
+The seven main types are depressants, psychedelics, stimulants, empathogens, opioids, cannabinoids, and dissociatives.

 Risk factors for drug-related harm